gvansan/Computational-Physics-Project-Exam-2026/README.md

 - **CI Corrects partially HF static correlation:** At dissociation, CI mixes determinants such that electrons correctly localize on separate atoms.
 - **Correlation Energy:** CI recovers part of the correlation energy missing in HF.
 Due to restricing the CI space to the 2 lowest MO's the error is not completely fixed.
-                          Dynamic correlation is not fixed with our restriced CI model, due to the contributions of a lot of Slater Determinant.
+                          Dynamic correlation is not fixed with our restriced CI model, due to the contributions of a lot of Slater Determinants.
 - **Comparison to Experiment:** Shows close agreement at equilibrium and highlights residual errors due to the finite basis set.

 ## How to Run